madetech/lunchinator/README.md

 To use the app, there are a list of commands which need to be run on the lunchinator app by the admin.

-- A `LunchCycle` refers to a cycle of 6 weeks (this may increase or decrease depending on number of MT employees).
+- A `LunchCycle` refers to a cycle of approximately 6 weeks (this may increase or decrease depending on number of MT employees).
 A LunchCycle has the capacity to allow each staff member to join a friday lunch at least once.
 Each week of the lunch cycle contains the restaurant selected, the lunchers who have been drawn, and the date.

 - A LunchCycle should be created a week before the previous LunchCycle ends.
 To do this, run the command `/lunchinator_new`.
 This will show you a preview message which will be sent out to all slack users.